Last updated on August 5th, 2021 at 05:49 pm

 How to get to La Chorrera

 From Bogotá take the road to Choachí.
 The journey takes around 45 minutes.
-In a right curve you have to turn left.
-With the bus you have to get off at the curve (let the driver know in advance) and then walk.
+In a right curve at km 27 (you will see a kiosk), you have to turn left.
+By bus, you have to get off at the curve (let the driver know in advance) and then walk.
 The distance is then around 4 kilometers.
-There is also a kiosk on the curve.

 Location: Choachí, Cundinamarca